zuperjotmeil/amazfit_exporter/README.md

  -V2.1 Add Bike and Trail Running Mode.
 Remember when last time sync so one can need to update new data. real-time sync feedback.

+ -V2.2 Add Device name so Strava will use the barometric sensor readings for elevation.